-Late in 2019 the news first emerged from China about the COVID-19 (Coronavirus).
-The situation at year end was that a limited number of cases of an unknown virus had been reported to the World Health Organization.
-In the first few months of 2020, the virus spread globally and its negative impact gained momentum.
-Management considers this outbreak to be a non-adjusting post balance sheet event.
-While this is still an evolving situation at the date of issuing these financial statements, there has been no discernible impact on the Bank's operations, however the future effects cannot be predicted.
-Management will continue to monitor the potential impact and will take all steps possible to mitigate any effects.
+In 2020 COVID-19 pandemic continued to spread globally and its negative impact gained momentum.
+While this is still an ongoing situation at the date of issuing these financial statements, there has been no discernible impact on the Bank's operations, however the future effects cannot be predicted.
+Management will continue to monitor the potential impact and will take further action as necessary to mitigate any effects.